MicrosoftDocs/sql-docs/docs/t-sql/database-console-commands/dbcc-checkdb-transact-sql.md

  Tries to repair all reported errors.
 These repairs can cause some data loss.

 > [!WARNING]
-> - The REPAIR_ALLOW_DATA_LOSS option is a supported feature but it may not always be the best option for bringing a database to a physically consistent state.
-> -If successful, the REPAIR_ALLOW_DATA_LOSS option may result in some data loss.
+> * The REPAIR_ALLOW_DATA_LOSS option is a supported feature but it may not always be the best option for bringing a database to a physically consistent state.
+If successful, the REPAIR_ALLOW_DATA_LOSS option may result in some data loss.
 In fact, it may result in more data lost than if a user were to restore the database from the last known good backup.
 >
-> - [!INCLUDE[msCoName](../../includes/msconame-md.md)] always recommends a user restore from the last known good backup as the primary method to recover from errors reported by DBCC CHECKDB.
+> * [!INCLUDE[msCoName](../../includes/msconame-md.md)] always recommends a user restore from the last known good backup as the primary method to recover from errors reported by DBCC CHECKDB.
 The REPAIR_ALLOW_DATA_LOSS option is not an alternative for restoring from a known good backup.
 It is an emergency “last resort” option recommended for use only if restoring from a backup is not possible.
 >
->  - Certain errors, that can only be repaired using the REPAIR_ALLOW_DATA_LOSS option, may involve deallocating a row, page, or series of pages to clear the errors.
+>  * Certain errors, that can only be repaired using the REPAIR_ALLOW_DATA_LOSS option, may involve deallocating a row, page, or series of pages to clear the errors.
 Any deallocated data is no longer accessible or recoverable for the user, and the exact contents of the deallocated data cannot be determined.
 Therefore, referential integrity may not be accurate after any rows or pages are deallocated because foreign key constraints are not checked or maintained as part of this repair operation.
 The user must inspect the referential integrity of their database (using DBCC CHECKCONSTRAINTS) after using the REPAIR_ALLOW_DATA_LOSS option.
 >
->  - Before performing the repair, create physical copies of the files that belong to this database.
+>  * Before performing the repair, create physical copies of the files that belong to this database.
 This includes the primary data file (.mdf), any secondary data files (.ndf), all transaction log files (.ldf), and other containers that form the database including full text catalogs, file stream folders, memory optimized data, etc.
 >
->  - Before performing the repair, consider changing the state of the database to EMERGENCY mode and trying to extract as much information possible from the critical tables and save that data.
+>  * Before performing the repair, consider changing the state of the database to EMERGENCY mode and trying to extract as much information possible from the critical tables and save that data.

  REPAIR_FAST
  Maintains syntax for backward compatibility only.
 No repair actions are performed.